Come (American band): Band history and reception

-After a year of jamming together, Come released the 12-inch single "Car" on Sub Pop in 1991 – a seven-minute epic in the post-punk, blues-noir style of The Birthday Party, These Immortal Souls, and The Gun Club.
-According to Spin magazine, "Car" was "[a] two-song seven-inch that delivers all the satisfaction of, let's say, the definitive Hendrix box set."
-This release encapsulated what was to become Come's trademark style: thematically dark, emotionally intense, and lengthy songs marked by Zedek's distressed vocals, abrupt rhythms, and the tension-filled guitar interplay between Zedek and Brokaw, both extraordinarily accomplished guitarists.
-Even before the release of its first album, the band received much critical praise, with Spin magazine stating that "[t]he band is ferocious, bending a head-on adrenaline rush into a staggering blues crawl, churning noise-damage into aching melody, and letting it fall apart", adding that Come was "[n]ot just another band from Boston," but rather "poised on the brink of the big time."
+In 1991, Come released the 12-inch single "Car", a seven-minute epic in the post-punk, blues-noir style of The Birthday Party, These Immortal Souls, and The Gun Club, on Sub Pop.
+Spin wrote that it "delivers all the satisfaction of... the definitive Hendrix box set."
+The release encapsulated what was to become Come's trademark style: thematically dark, emotionally intense, and lengthy songs marked by Zedek's distressed vocals, abrupt rhythms, and the tension-filled guitar interplay between Zedek and Brokaw.
+Even before the release of its first album, the band received critical praise.
+Spin called the band "ferocious, bending a head-on adrenaline rush into a staggering blues crawl, churning noise-damage into aching melody, and letting it fall apart", adding that Come was "poised on the brink of the big time."

 In 1992, Come released its debut album, 11:11, on Matador Records.
-11:11 received acclaim from both the independent and established media, with David Browne, from Entertainment Weekly, characterizing it as "enthralling, like watching someone howl into a rainstorm."
+11:11 received acclaim from both the independent and established media, with David Browne from Entertainment Weekly characterizing it as "enthralling, like watching someone howl into a rainstorm."
 After the release of 11:11, Brokaw left Codeine, devoting himself full-time to Come.
-Already after the release of the debut album, Come received praise from Dinosaur Jr.'s lead singer J. Mascis, Hüsker Dü's Bob Mould, and Nirvana's frontman Kurt Cobain, among many others, with Indigo Girls' Amy Ray lauding Zedek's voice, describing it as an "old Marlene Dietrich film" and Math rock band Chavez's guitarist Matt Sweeney characterizing Come as 'mind-blowing and one of the best bands ever.'
-Likewise, New York City alternative rock band Cell guitarist Jerry DiRienzo has stated that "Come is more rock-rooted [than Zedek's previous projects].
-Their writing is great; their music bridges the masculine and feminine," concluding that Come are his "favorite band."
+Come received praise from Dinosaur Jr.'s lead singer J. Mascis, Hüsker Dü's Bob Mould, Chavez's guitarist Matt Sweeney, and Nirvana's frontman Kurt Cobain, among many others, with Indigo Girls' Amy Ray lauding Zedek's voice, describing it as an "old Marlene Dietrich film" Cell guitarist Jerry DiRienzo praised their ability to "[bridge] the masculine and feminine."